Tensions mount behind scenes as Biden ponders Supreme Court pick

-WASHINGTON: Intensive vetting, lobbying and even a bit of skullduggery are underway as President Joe Biden prepares to unveil his nomination for the upcoming vacancy on the US Supreme Court.
+Intensive vetting, lobbying and even a bit of skullduggery are under way as President Joe Biden prepares to unveil his nomination for the upcoming vacancy on the US Supreme Court.

 Biden, a Democrat, has pledged to nominate the first Black woman to sit on the nation’s highest court and to reveal his choice before the end of February.